Which Bible translations are the best?

 New Century Version (Children's Version)

-Actually, this is a set of versions aim at different reading levels.
-The children's version is good, but I have found several places where the translation leaves a lot to be desired.
+Actually, this is a set of versions aimed at different reading levels.
+The children's version is good, but I have found several instances where the translation leaves something to be desired.
 I suspect that in trying to simplify the text, they lost much of the subtlety that is present in the original text.
 However, there are places where their translation clarifies difficult passages.

 Bad Translations